Skip to main content

 In case of the split tokenizer: if the tokens do not form a prefix code, you likely want that the matching prefers longer separators first.
 To do so, pass the separators in order of descending length.
 For example, with separators = ['%21', '%'] string %21abc would be tokenized as ['abc'], whereas separators = ['%', '%21'] would tokenize to ['21ac'] (which is likely not what you wanted).

-The maximum rows per postings list can be specified via an optional max_rows_per_postings_list.
-This parameter can be used to control postings list sizes to avoid generating huge postings list files.
-The following variants exist:
+The maximum rows per postings list can be specified via the optional max_rows_per_postings_list parameter.
+The parameter can be used to control postings list sizes to avoid generating huge postings list files.

 • max_rows_per_postings_list = 0: No limitation of maximum rows per postings list.